 Man to be sentenced for murder of nine-year-old Olivia Pratt-Korbel

+The jury also finds the man guilty of attempted murder and two counts of possession of a firearm with intent to endanger life

-A man is due to be sentenced for the murder of Liverpool schoolgirl Olivia Pratt-Korbel.
+A 34-year-old man is due to be sentenced for the murder of Liverpool schoolgirl Olivia Pratt-Korbel.

-Thomas Cashman, 34, was found guilty last week of murdering the nine-year-old and the wounding with intent of her mother Cheryl Korbel, 46, as he chased convicted drug dealer Joseph Nee into their home in the Dovecot area of the city on August 22 last year.
+Thomas Cashman was found guilty last week of murdering the nine-year-old and wounding with intent her mother Cheryl Korbel, 46, as he chased convicted drug dealer Joseph Nee into their home in the Dovecot area of the city on 22 August last year.

 The jury also found him guilty of the attempted murder of Nee and two counts of possession of a firearm with intent to endanger life.